-These are all positive signs that Slocan is a desirable place to live, as more people are choosing to call the Village "home".
+These are all positive signs that Slocan is a desirable place to live, as more people are choosing to call the Village "home."
 The challenge will be to maintain the Village's charm and accommodate new growth in a way that is sustainable and aligns with the values of existing residents.
-The majority of residents currently live in either 1- or 2- person households, with each of these making up 70 of 190 (37%) total residences in the community.
-3- and 4-person households each make up 20 of 190 (11%), and 5 or more person households make up 10 of 190 (5%) total residences.